Last Updated on July 4, 2026 by Daniel Globe

 What should I do if I have safety concerns while flying with Iberia?

-If you have any safety concerns while flying with Iberia, you should immediately inform the cabin crew or airline staff.
-They are trained to handle any safety-related issues and will take appropriate action to address your concerns.
+Tell the cabin crew or airline staff immediately.
+They’re trained to handle safety-related concerns and will take appropriate action to address them.